 Bigelow seems on track to obtain a functional space module.
 The question remains as to whether there will be enough demand for the product to make it pay off.
 Bigelow is optimistic, he wouldn't be moving forward so aggressively if he wasn't, but he is perfectly aware that he is trying to buck the notoriously poor record of past space commercialization efforts.BACK_TO_TOP

 * WHO CAN YOU TRUST?
 Anybody who has ever used online reviews quickly realizes that they are often exploited by people with a vested interest in praising their own products or in low-balling a competitor.
-According to an article on WIRED NEWS Online ("Herding The Mob" by Annalee Newitz), the same sort of trickery is now being applied to online feedback scores.
+According to an article from WIRED.com ("Herding The Mob" by Annalee Newitz), the same sort of trickery is now being applied to online feedback scores.

 Those who use eBay or Amazon peer-to-peer sales know the scheme: buy something from somebody, then score them on how well they follow through with the transaction.
 Now scammers, spammers, and thieves are trying to "crowdhack" scoring systems in order to boost sales, increase website traffic, or simply steal.